petermc87/Sports-GOATS/README.md

   },
 ```
 ## Future Icebox Adapations
-There are a long list of items that could be added here, but thats the what happens when an over active mind gets, well, over active!
+There are a long list of items that could be added here, but thats what happens when an over active mind gets, well, over active!

 Here are the items that would be at the front of the list:
 * Add OAuth login